 Sergio Caucao, Ricardo Oyarzúa, Segundo Villa-Fuentes and Ivan Yotov Computer Methods in Applied Mechanics and Engineering 394 114895 (2022) https://doi.org/10.1016/j.cma.2022.114895

-An Lp spaces-based mixed virtual element method for the two-dimensional Navier–Stokes equations
+An Lp spaces-based formulation yielding a new fully mixed finite element method for the coupled Darcy and heat equations

 Analysis of a momentum conservative mixed‐FEM for the stationary Navier–Stokes problem